 Associate Professor, Diplomacy & World Affairs

-Sophal Ear's research and teaching focuses on international political economy, non-traditional security, and international development, including how to rebuild countries after wars.
+Sophal Ear's research and teaching focuses on international political economy, security, and development, including how to rebuild countries after wars.
 He specializes on Southeast Asia and is a leading authority on Cambodia.

 Education: B.A.
 University of California, Berkeley; M.P.A.
 Princeton University; M.S., M.A., Ph.D., University of California, Berkeley